louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Bottleneck or malicious receivers may slow down, and even block the transmission of data, thus impacting the quality of service for other receivers.
-Similarly to {{RFC9002}}, a Flexicast QUIC source may decide to stop the communication with a specific receiver if it does not receive regularly PATH_ACK frames from this receiver.
+Similarly to {{RFC9002}}, a Flexicast QUIC source may decide to stop the communication with a specific receiver if it does not regularly receive PATH_ACK frames from this receiver.
 A Flexicast QUIC source SHOULD remove bottleneck-inducing or malicious receivers from the flexicast flow in that case, and MAY continue transmitting data through the unicast path with these receivers instead, thus relying on {{RFC9002}}.

 The Flexicast QUIC source is responsible to decide whether to send retransmitted frames on the flexicast flow to all receivers, or specifically to receivers individually on their unicast path.
-Receivers are not impacted by this choice since {{MULTIPATH-QUIC}} specification authorizes to retransmit frames on another path than the initial path on which they were sent.
+Receivers are not impacted by this choice since the {{MULTIPATH-QUIC}} specification allows to retransmit frames on another path than the initial path on which they were sent.
 The first case would be more efficient if multiple receivers lost the same packet; the second case is more interesting for isolated losses to avoid healthy receivers receiving duplicate frames.

 # Congestion Control

 There are currently several possibilities regarding congestion control for Flexicast QUIC.
-A first idea is to maintain constant bit-rate delivery and exposing multiple flexicast flows operating at diffeent bit-rates.
+A first idea is to maintain constant bit-rate delivery and exposing multiple flexicast flows operating at different bit-rates.
 As such, if a receiver sees degradation in its communication (e.g., congestion or increased delay in the network), it may switch to a lower bit-rate flexicast flow.
 However, this idea does not solve the problem of increasing the congestion in the network.

 The other idea outlines the possibility to take into account all receiver-specific bit-rate to chose the overall bit-rate on the flexicast flow, e.g., by requiring that the flexicast flow bit-rate is the lowest bit-rate among all receivers listening to this flexicast flow.